MadhanSaravanan005/Ei_2025-2026/README.md

 ## Exercise 2: Astronaut Daily Schedule Organizer

 ### Project Description
-The "Astronaut Daily Schedule Organizer" is a console-based application designed to help astronauts manage their daily tasks efficiently.
+The "Astronaut Daily Schedule Organizer" is a console-based application designed to help astronauts to  manage their daily tasks efficiently.
 It allows users to add, remove, view, and manage tasks while ensuring no conflicts in scheduling.